 - Numeric — equal to, not equal to, less than, greater than, equal to or less than, equal to or more than

-- Date — on, after, before, on or after, on or before, between, is present, is present, is not present
+- Date — on, after, before, on or after, on or before, is within, is present, is not present

 - Tag — has at least one of, has none of, has all of, is present, is not present